scolapicchioni/blazor/Lab05/readme.md

 The database has not been created.
 We're going to use [Migrations](https://docs.microsoft.com/en-us/ef/core/managing-schemas/migrations/?tabs=vs) to generate the DB and update the schema on a later Lab, using the [Entity Framework Core Tools in the Package Manager Console](https://docs.microsoft.com/en-us/ef/core/cli/powershell).

-First, we need to add the tools by adding the following NuGet Packages to our `PhotoSharingApplication.WebServices.REST.Photos` project (make sure to select the latest prerelease):
+First, we need to add the tools by adding the following NuGet Packages to our `PhotoSharingApplication.WebServices.REST.Photos` project:

-- `Microsoft.EntityFrameworkCore`
-- `Microsoft.EntityFrameworkCore.SqlServer`
-- `Microsoft.EntityFrameworkCore.Tools`
+- `Microsoft.EntityFrameworkCore.Design`

 Then, as per the [documentation](https://docs.microsoft.com/en-us/ef/core/cli/powershell):